Makinohara

 Makinohara (牧之原市, Makinohara-shi) is a city located in western Shizuoka Prefecture, Japan.
-As of 31 July 2019, the city had an estimated population of 45,813 in 16980 households and a population density of 410 persons per km^{2}.
+As of 31 December 2025, the city had an estimated population of 42,326 in 17420 households and a population density of 379 persons per km^{2}.
 The total area of the city was 111.69 sqkm.

 Geography

 Makinohara is located in south-central Shizuoka Prefecture.
-It is bordered by Suruga Bay on the Pacific Ocean to the east, and rises gradually to the Makinohara Plateau in the west.
+It is bordered by Suruga Bay on the Pacific Ocean to the east, and rises gradually to the Makinohara Plateau, famous for its tea production, in the west.
+The main residential areas are along the coast, and the population of the Makinohara Plateau accounts for about 10% of the city's total population.
 The area has a temperate maritime climate, characterized by hot, humid summers and mild winters, with the warm Kuroshio Current off shore providing a moderating effect.